sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Getting Around
 * If you're going to and from Redmond / Bellevue from Seattle, it's probably best to take public transit.
 Ridesharing apps like Uber or Lyft will cost upwards of $15 per ride, where public transit would cost around $5.
 * For the most part, if you're just touring around Seattle, Lyft/Uber is pretty fair.
 Taxis in this area are not terrible either; since they're competing, you'll usually pay around the same price for the same distance travelled.
+* Amazon/Microsoft provide ORCA cards.
+Take advantage of it.
+The 545 route is great to get between Redmond and Seattle.

 <section id="Area-Coopersburg-PA" />
 ### Coopersburg, PA